Alexandra V. "Lexi" Schubert

 PhD Candidate in Economics

-I received my undergraduate degree from the University of Virginia (double major in Economics and Cognitive Science, minor in Math).
+I received my B.A. from the University of Virginia (Economics, Cognitive Science double major; Mathematics minor).
 Before starting graduate school, I worked as an assistant teacher in Colorado and interned at the Virginia Retirement System and the Bavarian Institute for Research in Higher Education.

 In my free time, I enjoy exploring the great outdoors–whether it’s trail running, cycling, rowing, skiing, or occasionally competing in sprint triathlons.